Meet1103/bemotivated/README.md

 # bemotivated
-I had made this project to spread positiveness and give some motivation whoever read it.
-Its made with html n css.
+I had made this project to spread positiveness and give some motivation who read it.
+Its made with html and css.